 While the crowds are fairly low compared to some months, the heat is nearly unbearable and the summer events aren’t as intriguing as other months.
 If you have to do a summer trip, going in early July is a better option than August but be prepared to take lots of indoor breaks, to alleviate the puddles of sweat on you.
 Maybe that’s just me…

 I should say that there is a giant leap from the bottom three on this list to February and all of the other months.
 February has moderate crowds that aren’t low enough to offset the cold temperatures.
-There aren’t any 2023 events going on, so it may be a little quieter.
+There weren’t any 2023 events going on, so it may be a little quieter.
 Whether you think February will be a good month to visit will largely depend on what you think of cold temperatures.
 There’s a decent chance that the high won’t be above 50 degrees (Fahrenheit) throughout the month.
 It sounds nice to me but I know others prefer it warmer.

 October is enticing thanks to the weather and Halloween festivities.
 Both Tokyo Disneyland and DisneySea celebrate Halloween with decorations, entertainment, ride overlays and merchandise.
 Along with that, temperatures are moderate (although it is typhoon season).
-In turn for the excellent Halloween entertainment, you have to deal with much higher crowd levels.
+In exchange for the excellent Halloween entertainment, you have to deal with much higher crowd levels.
 If you like Halloween, visiting this month may be worth it.

 June has fairly low crowds but the temperature begins to rise and Tokyo is in the midst of rainy season.
 Tanabata Days (Japanese Star Festival) go on throughout the month and have generally been celebrated at both parks (that may not happen in 2023), while it’s a pretty small and short event, there are special menus, décor and other items to celebrate.
 Really June is a great time to visit if you get lucky with the weather.
 With the weather being a wildcard, June ends up a little bit lower on the list.